ovh/docs/pages/platform/metrics/concepts_data_model/guide.fr-fr.md

 We just explain the OVH Metrics engine time series data model, as you know the platform support lots of push and query protocols.

-Let's look at differents protocol data models mappings.
+Let's look at different protocol data models mappings.

 #### OpenTSDB